Skip to main content

 Why minor marriage counseling?

 Family Code sections 302 and 304 require that a judge sign a court order allowing anyone under the age of 18 to get a marriage license.
 Parties who are under the age of 18 who wish to marry are interviewed by a counselor who provides information to the juvenile court judge.
 The judge then either approves or denies the request to marry.
-Parties are required to provide certain documentation to the counselor - our office staff can set an appointment and give you the information you need.
+Parties are required to provide certain documentation to the counselor - our office staff can set an appointment and give you the information you need, once your petition has been filed with the Court.

 Legal Terms Relating to Child Custody